 Good customer service has always been important, now more than ever given the rise of social media and review sites.
-Quick and effective complaint handling will help you turn customer complainers into brand advocates, helping to increase brand loyalty and your company’s reputation.
+Quick and effective complaint management will help you turn customer complainers into brand advocates, helping to increase brand loyalty and your company’s reputation.
 Every email, call, letter or social media message and the way you handle it is crucial in the process.
-Here are our top tips to help you achieve this below and you can also download our handy guide here.
+Here are our top tips on handling customer complaints and you can also download our handy guide here.

 Be quick to respond – this should be a priority.
 Customers become even more frustrated by slow responses, feeling that their complaints are sat ignored in a lonely inbox.
 Phone customers wherever possible, even if they made contact through a different channel.
 Make sure you have planned capacity to handle all complaints, even during peak periods, as swiftly as possible and from all communication channels.